Organize Your Interior Design Client Experience Workflow: The Inquiry Phase

 If Potential Clients are Contacting You Via Facebook or Instagram:

-Once you’re there, you’ll type a shortcut word (for my clients I recommend the abbreviation of their service offering that would apply to the inquiry or a more general one if you aren’t doing business in the DMs).
+Once there, you’ll type a shortcut word (I recommend the abbreviation of their service offering that would apply to the inquiry or a more general one if you aren’t doing business in the DMs).
 You can use this area to link your scheduler, link to your service offerings, or send them your email (whatever you want them to do next!).
 Then, when you get a DM, you just type in the shortcut word, and it will auto-fill the response you already typed out.

 For a majority of my clients, this auto-response includes business hours, the typical turnaround time to hear back, the email address or contact form link for who to contact if it’s a service inquiry, or the link to their contact form to submit the inquiry there.
 It’s totally up to you and how you want to do business.

 My personal recommendation: Funnel inquiries into ONE channel — a contact form is my top recommendation.
-If someone inquires in the DM’s, always ask for permission to send an email with more information.
+If someone inquires in the DMs, always ask for permission to send an email with more information.
 Example: “Thanks so much for your message.
 Can I send you an email with more information about working together?”
-Then, send them an email with high-level details and the link to your contact form.
+Then, email them with high-level details and the link to your contact form.

 If Potential Clients Reach Out Via Direct Email: